Edited/Updated: September 2015

 If is fairly common for a baby to be born in the amniotic sac when labour is left to unfold without interference.
 The photograph at the beginning of this post is my lovely friend Holly birthing her baby in his caul.
-There are also photos on the Birthing Way website of a birth in the caul.

 You can see another beautiful caul birth here.